 Assault and criminal possession of a weapon in the fourth-degree involving a New York TLC driver.
 The case was resolved with a non-criminal disposition allowing the client to return to work.

 The People of the State of New York v Antoine – Brooklyn, New York – Lead Counsel for Pre-Trial and Co-Counsel for Trial

-A case involving criminal possession of a gun which was eventually resolved with a dismissal by the Queens District Attorney’s office.
+A case involving criminal possession of a gun was eventually resolved with a dismissal by the Queens District Attorney’s office.

 Guns and weapons charges are just that, illegal actions that involve guns and weapons.
 The laws in New York are extremely strict.
-You could be in the car with your family with your empty gun secured in its case, but if the bullets are close to the gun so that it can be quickly and easily loaded, you could face a possession of a loaded weapon charge anyway.
+You could be in the car with your family with your empty gun secured in its case, but if the bullets are close to the gun so that it can be quickly and easily loaded, you could face possession of a loaded weapon charge anyway.
 That bumps a misdemeanor up to a felony.
 It happens just that fast and it happens every day.

-Federal gun charges are serious and may involve the use, sale, possession or distribution of firearms as well as other weapons.
+Federal gun charges are serious and may involve the use, sale, possession, or distribution of firearms as well as other weapons.
 There are several federal gun laws:

 - National Firearms Act (1934)

 - Gun Control Act (1968)

 - Firearms Owners’ Protection Act (1986)

 Cases can involve serious crimes like armed robbery, or nonviolent issues such as a convicted felon who is in possession of a gun.
 Federal law prohibits people from producing, importing, or conducting transactions in firearms across state lines without a special license.